ganltc/pages/content/nfs/data.collect.perf.hang.rst

 - Collect below data periodically on every CES node.
 These produce output, so please append the data to filenames of your choice.
-Adding a timestamp using "date" command is also preferred as given below.
-  These can be run every 5 minutes or so.
+Adding a timestamp using "date" command is also preferred as given below for some commands (others have their own timestamp!).
+These can be run every 5 minutes or less.
 This data collection should be started before the problem is observed.

   #.
 Extract GPFS stats and reset them for the next collection::